-Child criminal exploitation (CCE) is a form of abuse where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate, or deceive a child into criminal activity, in exchange for something the victim needs or wants, and/or for the financial or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.
-The abuse can be perpetrated by males or females, and children or adults.
-It can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.
+Child criminal exploitation (CCE) is a form of abuse where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate, or deceive a child into criminal activity, in

 The victim can be exploited even when the activity appears to be consensual.
 It does not always involve physical contact and can happen online.
 For example, young people may be forced to work in cannabis factories, coerced into moving drugs or money across the country (county lines), forced to shoplift or pickpocket, or to threaten other young people.

 Staff should make themselves aware of issues surrounding County Lines.